Last Updated on November 30, 2020

 So, get ready for your next day hike the right way.
 Utilize my extensive checklist, get your hands on the proper gear, and hit the trail relaxed and full of confidence.

 And, next time you ask yourself, “What should I bring on my day hike?”
-I hope you know exactly how to get started.
+I think you know exactly where to get started.

 PIN THIS POST!